Vishnumoorthy Theyyam

-Vishnumoorthy Theyyam is a Thiyya community temple ritual form of dance worship in Kerala and Karnataka, India.
+Vishnumoorthy Theyyam is a ritual form of dance worship in Kerala and Karnataka, India.
 Theyyam consisted of several thousand-year-old traditions, rituals and customs.
 The performance includes complicated rites and rituals.
 The peculiar drum-beats can be heard up to a distance of 2 km from where the performance of the Vishnumoorthi Theyyam takes place.
 The enactment involving the Narasimha Avatar of Lord Vishnu by the Koladhari especially thrills the devotees and the spectators as a result of the body movements involved in it.